DDI-NO/documentation/docs/dditools/crfimport.md

 ## How to import OMR CRFs into XNAT

-To import the CRF data and scanned documents into XNAT you need to follow a series of steps: scanning the CRF, import the scan file into TSD, navigate to the import tool, provide the subject and visit data, and select the file uploaded in TSD for processing.
+To import the CRF data and scanned documents into XNAT you need to follow a series of steps:
+- Scanning the CRF.
+- Import the scan file into TSD.
+- Navigate to the import tool.
+- Provide the subject and visit data.
+- Select the file uploaded in TSD for processing.

 ### Scanning the CRF
 SDAPS need a specific TIFF format file for it to process the optical mark recognition.
 The scanner must be set to 300 DPI black and white, multipage TIFF, compressed.